aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/footnotes/remove/_index.md

 weight: 40
 ---

-This REST API allows you to remove a footnote from a document.
+This REST API removes a `Footnote`.

 ## REST API